-- The first step of the staged approach is for the school, in consultation with the parents/carers and the child, to place the child on a concern level, where information is gathered and there is increased differentiation within the child's normal classroom work. - Differentiation is assumed as part of planning for all pupils and does not represent SEND. - The differentiation may involve modifying learning objectives, teaching styles and access strategies. - Under these circumstances the needs of the child will be provided for within the whole class planning frameworks and individual target setting.
+- The first step of the staged approach is for the school, in consultation with the parents/carers and the child, to place the child on a concern or 'close monitoring' level, where information is gathered and there is increased differentiation within the child's normal classroom work and environment. - Differentiation is assumed as part of planning for all pupils and does not represent SEND. - The differentiation may involve modifying learning objectives, teaching styles and access strategies.
+It may also involve targeted support for Social, Emotional and Mental Health needs. - Under these circumstances the needs of the child will be provided for within the whole class planning frameworks and individual target setting.
 Differentiation will be recorded in the daily planning by the class teacher. - Monitoring of progress will be carried out by the Class Teacher, supported by the SENCO and used to inform future differentiation within whole class planning. - The child's progress will be reviewed at the same intervals as for the rest of the class and a decision made about whether the child is making satisfactory progress at this level of intervention.